postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

    2. Make sure you have read/write permission for ```~/.config``` folder where Postman stores the information

    3. If you are an Ubuntu 18 user, you must additionally install libgconf-2-4 package to ensure a smooth Postman run.
-This package, shipped by default until Ubuntu version 18, has been dropped, and is mandatory for Postman run.
+This package, shipped by default until Ubuntu version 18, has been dropped, and is mandatory for Postman to run.
 Use the following command to install ```libgconf-2-4```:

     apt-get install libgconf-2-4